MelodieZhang/melodiezhang.github.com/_posts/2016-10-1-copyright.md

 - **Easy to be ignored.** Either putting before or after the main text, It is out of sight when the text is long.
 - The addition of this new element was on the expense of **interface complexity**.

-Are there any better solutions?

 ### A New Angle
 To gather more inputs and avoid being limited by the "easiest solution", I brainstormed with my colleagues.
 Throughout the discussion, I realized the existing solution lacked a direct connection between copyright declaration and reproduction action, which was exactly the reason why it was not very effective.
 So when is the perfect moment to deliver the copyright information?

 With a simple click of the ‘copy’ button, text can be transferred with no effort.
 People rarely think about copying and pasting words and utilizing them for their own use.

-> **How about we intervene the flow of "copy" even before "paste" happens?**
+> How about we intervene the flow of "copy" even before "paste" happens?

 ![image](/imgs/copyright/flow.jpg)